History of ExxonMobil: Scrutiny and litigation

 The Standard Oil Trust was dissolved under the Sherman Antitrust Act in 1892; however, it reemerged as the Standard Oil Interests.
 In 1893, the Chinese and the whole Asian kerosene market was assigned to Standard Oil Company of New York in order to improve trade with the Asian counterparts.
 In 1898, Standard Oil of New Jersey acquired controlling stake in Imperial Oil of Canada.
 In 1899, Standard Oil Company of New Jersey became the holding company for the Standard Oil Interests.

-The anti-monopoly proceedings against the Standard Oil were launched in 1898.
+The anti-monopoly proceedings against Standard Oil were launched in 1898.
 The reputation of Standard Oil in the public eye suffered badly after publication of Ida M. Tarbell's classic exposé The History of the Standard Oil Co. in 1904, leading to a growing outcry for the government to take action against the company.
 By 1911, with public outcry at a climax, the Supreme Court of the United States ruled in Standard Oil Co. of New Jersey v.
 United States that Standard Oil must be dissolved and split into 34 companies, with two of them becoming Standard Oil Company of New Jersey (Jersey Standard for short) and Standard Oil of New York (Socony for short).